teidenzero/recipe_flow/docs/Overview.md

 When importing, the utility ensures edges get default styles (bezier, arrow heads) and IDs if missing.

-## 9. Styling
+## 10. Styling

 Tailwind CSS classes are used throughout components.
 Global CSS lives in `src/styles.css`.
 If you add Tailwind plugins or custom themes, update `tailwind.config.js` and `postcss.config.js`.

-## 10. Testing
+## 11. Testing

 `utils/testUtils.js` bundles a set of smoke tests that run when the user clicks **Run Tests**.
 They cover:

 - Graph validation
 - Simulation logging
 - Import/export round-trips
-- Nutrition extraction and scaling logic
+- Nutrition extraction, scaling, and propagation

 You can add more assertions to this file or wire a full testing framework (e.g., Vitest) if deeper coverage is needed.

-## 11. Deployment
+## 12. Deployment

 The project is configured for GitHub Pages:

 1. `npm run deploy` runs `vite build` then publishes `dist/` via `gh-pages`.
-2. Ensure the repository’s Pages setting points to the `gh-pages` branch.
+2. Ensure the repository's Pages setting points to the `gh-pages` branch.
 3. Links and asset paths are fixed by setting `base: "/recipe_flow/"` in `vite.config.js`.

 Alternate hosting options (Netlify, Vercel) only require pointing the build command to `npm run build` and publishing the `dist/` directory.

-## 12. Extending the App
+## 13. Extending the App

 Ideas for modular extensions: